-If you’ve read much of my blog you know I’ve had big time issues with addiction.
-And addicts are prominent emotional blackmailers.
-They will do whatever they need to do to get what they want, and I was no exception to that rule when I was in the thick of running from my feelings and the trauma that created them.
+But there it is.
+Addicts will do whatever they need to do to get what they want, and I was no exception to that rule when I was in the thick of running from my feelings and the trauma that created them.

+But the process of getting better, not just temporarily feeling better, requires a bit of ugh.
 It’s inevitable: if you want growth you need to be willing to feel sporadically less than great in the process.

 This book has been extremely therapeutic for me.
-It got me realizing that some of the stuff that’s been going on in some of my close relationships isn’t healthy and I can’t keep ignoring it – it’s affecting my mental health.
-And It’s helped me take a fine tooth comb to the behaviors I felt weird about but dismissed in the interest of not being argumentative.
+It got me realizing that some of the stuff that’s been going on in some of my close relationships, since I was a kid and presently, isn’t healthy and I can’t keep ignoring it – it’s affecting my mental health and has played a key role in some of my most difficult and troubling emotional issues.

-It’s teaching me that even though people are capable of being jerks it doesn’t mean I need to be a victim.
-I can stand up for myself in a non-aggressive way.
+It’s teaching me that even though people are capable of being jerks it doesn’t mean I need to be a victim: I can stand up for myself in a non-aggressive way.

-Here’s the deal about emotional blackmail tactics
+Here’s the deal about emotional blackmail tactics:

-As I stated before, I realized that I used to be an emotional blackmailer, and guess what?
+I realized that I used to be an emotional blackmailer, and guess what?
 I didn’t always know I was doing it, nor did I understand what compelled me to act that way.
 Through the process of acknowledging my past and reading this book, now I do.

-This book helped me understand myself on a deeper level.
-I’ve long felt uncomfortable about certain behaviors some people would religiously offer up but I couldn’t figure out why.
+This book helped me validate the legitimacy of my feelings on a deeper level.
+I’ve long felt uncomfortable about certain behaviors religiously offered to me, but couldn’t figure out why.
 Something inside would say, “Andrea – this isn’t right – you need to do something!” but I couldn’t fully comprehend or make sense of the feeling, so I didn’t pursue acting on it.

 This book is helping me understand bulldozing behaviors and it’s giving me the tools to stop contributing to them.
-It’s also helping me find some clarity in the relationships I feel compelled to step back from, which is something I’m in the process of doing right now, in the name of my own health and emotional wellness.
+It’s also helping me find some clarity in the relationships I feel compelled to step back from, which is something I’m in the process of doing right now, in the name of my own health and healing.

 To be clear, figuring out who’s an emotional blackmailer is not about pointing out who’s an asshole.
 We all have it in us to take the prize in that department depending on the feeling we’re trying to process.

-Give Emotional Blackmail by Susan Forward a read and let me know if you have any questions or comments about it.
+So give Emotional Blackmail by Susan Forward a read and let me know if you have any questions or comments about it.